umbraco/UmbracoDocs/13/umbraco-cms/extending/property-editors/package-manifest.md

 `bundleOptions` is an enumerable type that expects one of the following values:

 * `Default` - The default bundling behavior for assets in the package folder where the assets will be bundled with the typical packages bundle.
-* `None` - The assets in the package will not be processed at all and will all be requested as individual assets and will essentially be a bundle that has composite processing turned off for both debug and production
+* `None` - The assets in the package will not be processed at all and will all be requested as individual assets and will effectively be a bundle that has composite processing turned off for both debug and production.
 * `Independent` - The packages assets will be processed as its own separate bundle.
 (In debug, files will not be processed)

 ## JSON Schema